 All students who participated in the "Back2basics" pilot produced their digital artifacts.
 The number is over 300 and the variety is rich (e.g. presentations, infographics, video, etc.).
 From those 300 digital artifacts, 55 were selected by the teachers as the best ones.
-These are accessible: University of Macedonia here.
+These are accessible: University of Macedonia here and University of Aveiro here.